-Since 1994, Conserving Carolina (formerly Carolina Mountain Land Conservancy and Pacolet Area Conservancy) has conserved more than 28,000 acres in Henderson, Transylvania, Polk and surrounding counties near Asheville in western North Carolina.
+Since 1994, Conserving Carolina (formerly Carolina Mountain Land Conservancy and Pacolet Area Conservancy) has conserved more than 44,000 acres in Henderson, Transylvania, Polk and surrounding counties near Asheville in western North Carolina.
 This non-profit partners with landowners and organizations to protect land and water resources vital to our natural heritage and quality of life.
 Dedicated to saving the natural beauty we love and enjoy, Conserving Carolina works to permanently conserve and actively care for an ever-growing regional network of significant farm, forest, park and natural lands.
 Currently, there are than 150 projects are under their care.
-We are delighted to be a "Guardian of the Green" member.
+They are a beneficiary of our 2019 Giving Calendar.

 The three major areas for current projects efforts are: